drSever/drSever_data_science/my_project_1/README.md

 - Learning to work with IDE.
 - Learning to work with GitHub.

-## Note
-I will be grateful for the help and criticism of the projects.
-And I apologize for my English.
+## Stages of the project.

+- I changed the source code
+- I put comments in my code
+- Created a file *.ipynb
+- Created the README.md file
+- Made additional changes to the README.md file

-## Note 2
+## Result

-Frankly, I do not like the solution of this problem.
-My code is not elegant and my inner perfectionist resents it.
+My algorithm guesses the number in an average of 8 attempts.
+The data is loaded on GitHub.